-Community outcomes How our activity contributes to the community outcome Our Council provides leadership and fosters partnerships including with iwi, fosters a regional perspective, and encourages community engagement We provide libraries, reserves and facilities which enable community partnerships through management of our community facilities, reserves and halls by volunteers and through working with schools, businesses, community groups and others who help with planting and other activities.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our Council provides leadership and fosters partnerships including with iwi, fosters a regional perspective, and encourages community engagement We provide libraries, reserves and facilities which enable community partnerships through management of our community facilities, reserves and halls by volunteers and through working with schools, businesses, community groups and others who help with planting and other activities.
 We share regional facilities in association with NCC (e.g. Saxton Field, Suter Art Gallery, and Nelson Provisional Museum).
 Our libraries, reserves and facilities provide spaces which enable social interaction and community engagement.
 We take opportunities to partner with a range of community and user groups.
 We assist youth Councillors to participate in Council and Community Board decision-making.

-Who benefits/whose act creates the need Period of benefit Rationale for separate funding Residents and visitors can benefit from the use of parks, reserves, community facilities (including Sportspark Motueka, Motueka Recreation Centre, Murchison Sport Recreation and Cultural Centre, Moutere Hills Community Centre, Rec Park Centre Golden Bay), sportsgrounds, public toilets, libraries, community halls and buildings, the Aquatic Centre, Saxton Field, etc. The Council also provides cemeteries.
+Residents and visitors can benefit from the use of parks, reserves, community facilities (including Sportspark Motueka, Motueka Recreation Centre, Murchison Sport Recreation and Cultural Centre, Moutere Hills Community Centre, Rec Park Centre Golden Bay), sportsgrounds, public toilets, libraries, community halls and buildings, the Aquatic Centre, Saxton Field, etc.

+The Council also provides cemeteries.

 Community housing benefits occupants of the housing units, usually older adults.
-Sporting, recreation or community groups, and other Immediate to ongoing A significant portion of the activity is of public benefit, meaning user charging is not feasible for much of this activity.
-Identifying separate funding assists in the accountability and transparency of Council's costs on a part of this activity. reserve users directly benefit from being able to rent reserve or other land and/or buildings for their activities.
+Sporting, recreation or community groups, and other reserve users directly benefit from being able to rent reserve or other land and/or buildings for their activities.

 The entire community benefits from access to museums and protection of heritage items, and from having a vibrant sense of community.